meilisearch/documentation/reference/under_the_hood/concat.md

-# Concatenate and Split Queries
+# Concatenate and split queries

-## Concatenated Queries
+## Concatenated queries

 When your search contains several words, MeiliSearch applies a concatenation algorithm to it.